Director Roland Emmerich

 Director Jonathan Demme

 Most ’90s moment The depiction of transgenderism as somehow perverted and dangerous.
 Hey, it was a different time.

 English baddies had been a Hollywood staple since the silent era, but Anthony Hopkins raised it to a whole new level of lip-smacking, wall-chewing ham as Hannibal the Cannibal, the incarcerated flesh-gobbler who helps Foster’s budding FBI agent catch a serial killer.
 Amazingly, viewers took Hopkins’s performance seriously, he took home an Oscar and never really had to work hard for a role ever again.
 But the film still stands up brilliantly, walking a tightrope between Hammer-horror camp and genuine chills, and taking a smart, subtle slant on the role of women in law enforcement – and movies about it.
 TH

 Director John Singleton

 Cast Cuba Gooding Jr, Ice Cube, Laurence Fishburne

 Most ’90s moment Tre cries tears of humiliation as a black police officer throws him against the bonnet of car.

 Director John Singleton was a 22-year-old film school graduate when he persuaded one of his musical heroes, gangsta rapper Ice Cube, to star in his debut film.
 Cube took the part because – as he recently told Vanity Fair magazine – the South Central LA of Singleton’s script felt so real.
 The characters, he said, ‘were all people I grew up with and knew’.
 The film powerfully tells the story of Tre Styles (Cuba Gooding Jr) an African-American teenager growing up in South Central with tough choices.
 This was a few years after the beating of Rodney King by police sparked race riots in the city.
-Cath Clarke
+CC

 Director David Cronenberg